 Christopher Northrop

-Professor of Law,
+Professor of Law, Emeritus

 In 2018, Professor Northrop was awarded the prestigious Robert E. Shepherd Jr. Leadership Award for Excellence in Juvenile Defense.
-The award is presented annually for outstanding advocacy and dedication in the field of juvenile defense.
+This national award is presented annually for outstanding advocacy and dedication in the field of juvenile defense.
 In 2017, he was awarded the “Unsung Hero Award” during the annual meeting of the Maine Association of Criminal Defense Lawyers.
 This award is presented annually to one criminal defense attorney who best exemplifies the highest level of commitment, passion, and the tireless pursuit of justice in the representation of indigent defendants.

 Prior to joining Maine Law, Professor Northrop spent many years in private practice concentrating on youth defense work.
 He has been involved with the Gault Center since its inception and has served as a consultant for Gault Center assessments of statewide defender systems in twelve states, including New Hampshire and Kansas in 2019.
 The Gault Center recognized Professor Northrop in 2013 as one of their first Juvenile Training Immersion Program (JTIP) certified trainers.
 In the last few years, he has taught JTIP protocols to public defenders throughout the state and around the country.